civil-liberties-and-civil-rights

 The Role of the Judiciary in Upholding Equality

-• United States v.
-Windsor (2013): Struck down the Defense of Marriage Act, affirming federal recognition of same-sex marriages.
+- United States v.
+Windsor (2013): Struck down Section 3 of the Defense of Marriage Act, requiring the federal government to recognize same-sex marriages valid under state law.

 Challenges to Equality: Ongoing Struggles